linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 1- Forward Rates Agreement/Forwards and Futures Notes.md

 ## FORWARD RATES

 - The forward rate we can obtain is the implied forward rate—i.e.,  $f(t,  t+s)$,  is given by:$$ \frac{P(0,  t)}{P(0,  t+s)} - 1$$
-- We can synthetically create the payoff to an FRA by borrowing to buy a bond maturing at $t+s$,  i.e.,  by:
+- We can synthetically create the payoff to an [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] by borrowing to buy a bond maturing at $t+s$,  i.e.,  by:

 	1. Buying $1 + f(t,  t+s)$ of the zero-coupon bond maturing on day $t+s$,
 	1. Shorting $1$ zero-coupon bond maturing on day $t$.